snachx/gfwlist2privoxy/README.rst

     detail arguments:
       -h, --help                    show this help message and exit

-      -i GFWLIST, --input GFWLIST   path to the gfwlist, ignore to download from Internet
+      -i GFWLIST, --input GFWLIST   local path or remote url of gfwlist, ignore to use default address

       -f ACTION, --file ACTION      path to the output action file